SergioBanuls/hbank-bridge/README.md

 # HBank Bridge

-**Custodial cross-chain DeFi platform on Hedera** — Bridge, transfer, and manage assets across Hedera and Arbitrum without ever touching a seed phrase.
+**Cross-chain DeFi platform on Hedera** — Bridge, transfer, and manage assets across Hedera and Arbitrum without ever touching a seed phrase.

 > Built for the Hedera Hackathon 2025.
 Users authenticate with email or Google, and all cryptographic signing happens inside AWS KMS hardware security modules.
 No wallets.
 No extensions.
 Just DeFi.

 ---

-## The Problem

-Onboarding new users to DeFi is broken.
-Seed phrases, browser extensions, gas management, and cross-chain complexity create massive friction.
-Most people give up before making their first transaction.

-## Our Solution
+## Our Solutions

-HBank Bridge abstracts away all wallet complexity.
-Users sign up with an email or Google account and immediately get a Hedera account with a fully functional cross-chain identity — powered by a dedicated hardware-secured key that signs on both Hedera and Arbitrum.

-**One key.
-Two chains.
-Zero friction.**

----

-## Key Features
+### USDC Bridge
+A bridge with custom smart contracts powered by LayerZero tech.
+Seamless USDC transfers between Hedera and Arbitrum using LayerZero’s OApp interoperability infrastructure.

+✅ Why it stands out
+- Fast cross-chain transfers
+- Fully permissionless & composable — no gatekeepers
+- Non-custodial & native bridge — no wrapped assets
+- Gas Drop: optionally receive 0.0007 ETH on the Arbitrum destination wallet

+❌ Trade-offs to consider
+- Requires active liquidity pools on both chains
+- Transfer size limited by available pool liquidity
+- 0.3% fee applied to sustain liquidity + infrastructure

+Our Open Source Smart Contract: https://hashscan.io/mainnet/contract/0.0.10295928

-### Cross-Chain Bridge (Hedera <> Arbitrum)
+### USD₮0 Bridge
-- Bi-directional **USDC** and **USD₮0** bridging via the **LayerZero OFT** protocol
-- Optional **gas drop**: ~$2 in ETH airdropped to the receiver on Arbitrum so they can transact immediately
-- Real-time bridge status tracking with adaptive polling via LayerZero Scan
-- 0.3% bridge fee on USDC — USD₮0 bridges are fee-free (only LayerZero gas)
+USD₮0 Bridge: direct USD₮0 transfers between Hedera and Arbitrum powered by Tether & LayerZero OFT protocol.

+✅ Why it stands out
+- Fast, none-custodial cross-chain transfers
+- No liquidity pools required → truly capital efficient
+- No liquidity constraints on transfer size. $176B of unified USDT liquidity
+- Natively connected to 20+ other chains for instant expansion
+- Gas Drop: optionally receive 0.0007 ETH on the Arbitrum destination wallet

+❌ Trade-offs to consider
+- USD₮0 adoption on Hedera is still very low
+- Limited ecosystem support today
+- No active DEX liquidity pools for trading on Hedera

-### Custodial Key Management (Core Innovation)
+### Custodial Key Management
 - Private keys live **exclusively inside AWS KMS HSMs** — they can never be exported
 - Each user gets a dedicated `secp256k1` key pair upon account creation
 - The same key signs both **Hedera** and **EVM (Arbitrum)** transactions — one cryptographic identity on two chains (HIP-583 compatible)